This post has been updated as of January 2019.

 Nearly every business, no matter what product or service you offer, can celebrate Valentine’s Day.

 Jaybird, a Campaign Monitor customer that specializes in wireless earbuds for athletes, offered a deal on one of its popular products for Valentine’s Day.
-It’s proof you don’t have to sell roses or chocolate to make the most of this lovely holiday.
+It’s proof you don’t have to sell roses or chocolate to make the most of this holiday.

 Consider offering a deal on one of your products or services.
 Make it as appealing as possible.
 Jaybird, for example, offers a great deal and fast shipping.
 Mention these appealing items in your subject line.